KevinSchildhorn/FoToPresenter/docs/Testing.md

 #### How are tests defined

 The tests will be based on functions of the classes.
 For every public function there should be a test.

+## Additional Notes

+Testing will use `Koin` to inject any dependencies.
+Tests will use `Fakes` rather than `Mocks`, so that we can fully control outcomes.